zanasufiit/ws1-docker/README.md

 ## Targeted audience

 - normal developers with little to no experience using containers

+## Aim of the workshop

-- not explaining details taking it more as a tool
+- introduce docker as a tool for simplifying life

 ## Scope of the workshop